Psychedelic drug: Western characterization

 Psychedelics were discovered by the Western world and the scientific community relatively late.
 The use of hallucinogenic snuffs by indigenous South American people was first observed by Western explorers like Christopher Columbus as early as 1496.
 The first written description of an observed psychedelic experience, with cohoba, was published by Ramon Pane in 1511.
 Spanish explorers observed the use of psilocybin-containing mushrooms (teonanacatl) in Mexico as early as 1519 with the arrival of Hernán Cortés.
 Spanish ethnographer Bernardino de Sahagún traveled to Mexico in 1529 and described the use of these mushrooms in his books.
+A case report of the effects of Psilocybe semilanceata mushrooms picked from London's Green Park was published in 1799.
 The botanists Richard Spruce and Alfred Russel Wallace observed and described the use of ayahuasca in the Amazon in the 1850s.